jupyter-book/mystmd/docs/external-references.md

 ### Linking to Code

-MyST can directly integrate with links to GitHub to create hover-card information directly integrated into your MyST documents.
-For example, a link to the [linkTransforms](https://github.com/executablebooks/mystjs/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts#L12-L28) plugin code shows a preview of the code.
-The code preview works for both multiple line numbers and highlighting [single lines](https://github.com/executablebooks/mystjs/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts#L30), which shows the surrounding ten lines, with the referenced line highlighted.
-If you reference the [full file](https://github.com/executablebooks/mystjs/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts) then the first ten lines of the file are shown in the preview.
+MyST Markdown can directly integrate with links to GitHub to create hover-card information directly integrated into your MyST documents.
+For example, a link to the [linkTransforms](https://github.com/executablebooks/mystmd/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts#L12-L28) plugin code shows a preview of the code.
+The code preview works for both multiple line numbers and highlighting [single lines](https://github.com/executablebooks/mystmd/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts#L30), which shows the surrounding ten lines, with the referenced line highlighted.
+If you reference the [full file](https://github.com/executablebooks/mystmd/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts) then the first ten lines of the file are shown in the preview.

 ````{important}
 :class: dropdown